 There is no question today that each new Jewish settlement in the West Bank or the area around Jerusalem adds more “fuel to the fire” in the Israeli-Palestinian-Arab conflict and aggravates the already difficult peace efforts.
 This raises the question whether the settlement ideology might not have to be regarded as a kind of flaw in the inception of Zionism.
 We ask ourselves if the settlement ideology is not perhaps the real obstacle preventing a peaceful co-existence among the people in the region?

 And, no surprise, he answers these rhetorical questions, “yes,” specifically because the settlements [sic] are “religious” in inspiration.
 As for the religious orientation of the Palestinians, he makes brief allusions to their need for a “change in paradigm… a change in consciousness for the future.”
-Not a word about the religious beliefs they hold that pose problems for peace: no Jihad, no Dar al Islam, no Islamism, no nurtured genocidal religious hatreds.
-Palestinian problems are only a cloud on the horizon: “[W]hether the creation of the a sovereign Palestinian state will lead to the establishment of peace in the region remains a matter of speculation.”
-In other words: abundant criticism of Israelis (for their religious beliefs no less), vague allusions to problems among the Palestinians… to be dealt with after the urgent business of stopping the settlements.
+Not a word about the religious beliefs they hold that pose problems for peace: no Jihad, no Dar al Islam, no Islamism, no “all of Palestine is Waqf,” no nurtured genocidal religious hatreds.
+Palestinian problems are only a cloud on the horizon:

 The connection of Schoeps’ remarks to Kemp’s may have escaped notice.
 Schoeps certainly showed no sense of cognitive dissonance, no unease with the twin acts of professing good will and delivering the message from an increasingly triumphalist narrative of the “Occupation,” whereby innocent Palestinians, victims of Israeli cruelty (à la Goldstone), were ready and willing to settle for a state on the ’67 borders (but no less!), while Israel was making it hard for everyone – “deliberately blocking the creation of a Palestinian state” – by settling a land thrice promised them (Bible, Qur’an, Five Nations at San Remo), and which she, as a new nation, has already earned many times over, in peace and in war.
 Instead, without even acknowledging what they do, the Europeans militate for a Judenrein Palestine on the Green Line, in which not even international troops stationed there can include Jews.